Pro-German resistance movement in Finland: Background

 During Finland's participation on the Eastern Front, two German intelligence organizations operated in Finland: the SS intelligence service SD and the military intelligence service Abwehr under German chief of staff.
-The Finnish organization of the SD was led by Sturmbannführer (Major) Alarich Bross, the latter led by Fregattenkapitän (Commander) Alexander Cellarius.
-In February 1944, the organizations were merged under the SD, and in August, Bross, who had good relations with Finland's extreme right circles, was appointed head of Finnish intelligence.
+The SD's Finnish arm was led by Sturmbannführer (Major) Alarich Bross, the Abwehr's by Fregattenkapitän (Commander) Alexander Cellarius.
+In February 1944, the organizations were merged under the SD, and in August, Bross, who had good relations with Finland's extreme right circles, was appointed head of Germany's intelligence efforts in Finland.

 SD's resistance movement set up

 Bross was immediately tasked with forming a resistance movement in Finland that would serve German interests.
 The plan for the organization was presented to a select group of Finns in August 1944 at a meeting convened by Bross, which was attended by, among others, Colonel Ragnar Nordström, Lieutenant Colonels Carl Lindh and Johan Christian Fabritius, Counselor Petter Forsström and Dr. Erkki Osmonsalo.
 Aarne Runolinna, working as Bross's assistant, had prepared the structure draft of the organisation.
 At the meeting, a resistance movement in accordance with the SD's plans was established under veteran organisation "Front Soldier League".
 Carl Lindh was elected to lead the movement.